-&lt;sup>3 ESRS S1 Own Workforce includes employees and non-employees (individual contractors supplying labour to the undertaking, and people provided by undertakings primarily engaged in 'employment activities' (NACE Code N78).
+3 ESRS S1 Own Workforce includes employees and non-employees (individual contractors supplying labour to the undertaking, and people provided by undertakings primarily engaged in 'employment activities' (NACE Code N78).
 Workers not in scope of Own Workforce are considered workers in the value chain (and are defined as individuals performing work in the value chain of the undertaking, regardless of the existence or nature of any contractual relationship with the undertaking).

-- (b) land and resources rights: - i. recognition of legitimate tenure rights holders when acquiring, leasing or making other arrangements to use, or restrict the use of land, including involuntary resettlement, - process for establishing compensation for loss of assets other assistance to improve or restore standards of living or livelihoods; - iii. use of the land after the closure of the business site; - (c) respecting and protecting environmental and human rights defenders; - 77.
+- 75.76.
+When reporting its policies, actions and targets related to the engagement with indigenous peoples, including through the tailings facility lifecycle according to ESRS S3-1, S3-4, S3-5, the undertaking shall specify whether and how they address: - (a) engagement with indigenous peoples in building knowledge and in decisions that may have a bearing on public safety; - (b) land and resources rights: - recognition of legitimate tenure rights holders when acquiring, leasing or making other arrangements to use, or restrict the use of land, including involuntary resettlement, - ii. process for establishing compensation for loss of assets other assistance to improve or restore standards of living or livelihoods; - iii. use of the land after the closure of the business site: - (c) respecting and protecting environmental and human rights defenders; - 76.77.
 The undertaking shall disclose the definition of affected communities applied when preparing its sustainability statement.

-- 78. The undertaking shall disclose the following metrics in relation to seeking free, prior and informed consent (FPIC): - (a) whether it has been involved during the reporting period in a process of seeking FPIC from indigenous peoples for any of its activities. - (b) if the undertaking has been involved in such processes, the following information for each business sites in question: - i. whether the process has been mutually accepted by the undertaking and the affected indigenous peoples; and - ii. whether an agreement has been reached, and if so, if the agreement is publicly available. - 79.
-The undertaking shall provide the number of confirmed incidents during the reporting period related to environmental and human rights defenders and identify those that relate to vulnerable groups, including indigenous people.
+- 77.78.
+The undertaking shall disclose the following metrics in relation to seeking free, prior and informed consent (FPIC): - (a) whether it has been involved during the reporting period in a process of seeking FPIC from indigenous peoples for any of its activities. - (b) if the undertaking has been involved in such processes, the following information for each business sites in question: - i. whether the process has been mutually accepted by the undertaking and the affected indigenous peoples; and - ii. whether an agreement has been reached, and if so, if the agreement is publicly available. - 78.79.
+The undertaking shall provide the number of confirmed incidents during the reporting period related to environmental and human rights defenders and identify those that relate to vulnerable groups-, including indigenous people.